Hereditary Non-Polyposis Colorectal Cancer Predisposition Syndrome

 A CRC diagnosis <60 years with histological features suspicious for LS*(excess infiltrating lymphocytes, mucinous/signet cell features, Crohn’s-like reaction), particularly when primary tumour is right sided

 The Bethesda criteria are those marked with an asterisk*.
-They were developed to identify people at risk of having LS who do not have a strong family history of LS-related cancers.
+They were developed to identify people at risk of having a LS gene mutation who do not have a strong family history of LS-related cancers.
 Amsterdam criteria are used to identify individuals at risk of carrying a LS gene mutation based on a strong family history of LS-related cancers.
 Patients who meet either Bethesda or Amsterdam criteria are at high risk for LS.
 Please refer to the Genetics Education Canada- Knowledge Organization (GEC-KO) glossary for more information about Bethesda and Amsterdam criteria.

 Family history Red Flags for a CRC syndrome: